-- 12.1, 12.4.3; the Second Amended PWM, Appendix 1, Section 11.A; the May 2010 Decree, Sections I.A.¶8, II.A.¶36, II.C.¶74. - 9.
+- 6. DWR recalculated the Recharge Decree Credits using the adjusted streamflow forecast from the Division Engineer's Ten Day Report issued 4/22/2024.
+Because the streamflow affects the depletion calculations, the Response Function output for this approval will be generated from DWR's Response Function run.
+The tables presented in this letter have been updated with DWR's calculations and the Response Function output tables will be included as an attachment to this letter. - 7.
+Projected stream depletions are calculated based on Response Functions generated from RGDSS Groundwater Model 6P98 runs, which was approved by the PRT.
+The Subdistrict used the 6P98 Response Functions in determining stream depletions for the Subdistrict.
+The ARP Year depletion schedule is included as an Exhibit to this letter. - It is noted that Subdistrict No. 1 has delivered sufficient replacements to streams to remedy injurious depletions for most of the past ARP Years and remedied any underestimation discovered in the Annual Review prior to the start of the next ARP Year.
+The Subdistrict remains in compliance with Rules 3.7, 4.13, 4.26, 5.13, 11.3, 12.1, 12.4.3; the Second Amended PWM, Appendix 1, Section 11.A; the May 2010 Decree, Sections I.A.¶8, II.A.¶36, II.C.¶74. - 9.
 The ARP identifies the sources, availability, and amounts of replacement water and remedies that the Subdistrict will use to remedy Injurious Stream Depletions during the coming year and demonstrates the sufficiency of such water to remedy such Injurious Stream Depletions: - a.
-Transbasin water up to 2,448 acre-feet is available for release under this ARP through SWSPs approved in prior years. - b.
-Santa Maria Reservoir water up to 14,574 acre-feet is available for this ARP under the agreements with the Santa Maria Reservoir Company and the decree of Case No. 2013CW3002. - c.
-The use of up to 4,100 acre-feet is available for forbearance by contract. - d.
-The use of up to 287 acre-feet of Closed Basin Project water as a replacement water supply is adequate and suitable as a source of replacement water to prevent injury to senior surface water rights per the April 2013 Decree. - e.
-The comparison of CBP projected deliveries with all Subdistricts operating under 2022 ARPs indicates the CBP production, at least on an annual basis, is adequate to cover the Non-Irrigation season depletions for all the Subdistricts. - 10.
-Water supplies noted in Table 4.1 of the 2022 ARP will be used to offset continuing Injurious Stream Depletions from this ARP should the Subdistrict fail.
+Transbasin and Santa Maria Reservoir water up to 14,532 acre-feet is available for release under this ARP through SWSPs approved in prior years. - b.
+The use of up to 4,700 acre-feet is available for forbearance by contract. - c.
+The use of up to 115 acre-feet of Closed Basin Project water as a replacement water supply is adequate and suitable as a source of replacement water to prevent injury to senior surface water rights per the April 2013 Decree. - d.
+The comparison of CBP projected deliveries with all Subdistricts operating under 2024 ARPs indicates the CBP production, at least on an annual basis, is adequate to cover the Non-Irrigation season depletions for all the Subdistricts. - 10.
+Water supplies noted in Table 4.1 of the 2024 ARP will be used to offset continuing Injurious Stream Depletions from this ARP should the Subdistrict fail.
 DWR understands that if the Subdistrict otherwise ceases operations, the water in storage will remain under control of the Subdistrict and/or the RGWCD and will be available to remedy the post-plan injurious depletions under the direction of the Division Engineer.

-The Subdistrict has presented sufficient evidence and engineering analysis to predict where and when Injurious Stream Depletions will occur and how they will replace those Injurious Stream Depletions to avoid injury to senior surface water rights under the following Terms and Conditions.
+The Subdistrict has presented sufficient evidence and engineering analysis to predict where and when Injurious Stream Depletions will occur and how they will replace those Injurious

+Stream Depletions to avoid injury to senior surface water rights under the following Terms and Conditions.